-What resolutions did you make for 2018?
-Maybe shed a couple of pounds, quite a bad habit or acquire a new skill?
-Why not add adopting good money management to your resolution list to achieve financial security in 2018?
+Fresh off the holidays, some solid money management tips are exactly what some Canadians could use right about now.
+What resolutions did you make for 2019?
+Maybe shed a couple of pounds, quit a bad habit or acquire a new skill?
+Why not add adopting good money management to your resolution list to achieve financial security in 2019?

 “The new year is a great time to become financially fit because you’re more likely to be motivated to make a change.
 Like many Canadians, you are probably carrying holiday debt that needs attention, so this is a good opportunity to overhaul your budget and your finances,” says Jeff Schwartz Executive Director, Consolidated Credit Counseling Services of Canada.

 Money management tips you could take to the bank